MohitBhaker13/AutoChemist-ACRO/README.md

-# ACRO: Autonomous Chemical Research Orchestrator🧬🧪
+# ACRO: Autonomous Chemical Research Orchestrator

 ACRO is a terminal-first autonomous agent that helps optimize chemical reactions.
 It combines LLM reasoning with a high-quality simulator to find the best reaction conditions like temperature, catalyst amount, and solvent type through repeated experiments.

-## 🌟 Inspiration
+## Inspiration

 ACRO is inspired by **Andrej Karpathy** and his idea of **autonomous research agents**.
 The goal is to build systems that keep improving on their own without human involvement.